-Amount of debt outstanding, time of survey
+Amount of outstanding debt, time of survey

 Notes: Respondents were instructed to consider funds borrowed from external parties, including formal borrowing from financial institutions and loans from friends and family.
 Percentages may not sum to 100 within firm categories because of rounding.
-See Appendix for definitions of SBCS time references.
+See Appendix for time period definitions used in the SBCS.